 With all the cast iron products on the market, Longenecker and Moore knew enough about starting a new business that they needed a unique product.

 Following in the footsteps of other entrepreneurial startups a Kickstarter campaign that was hugely successful got operations started for the Lancaster brand.

 The product they came up with is lightweight cast iron cookware that embraces traditional iron cookware.
-It also had to pass the professional chef test by being easy to handle, very smooth surfaces, pre-seasoned and strong.
+It also had to pass the professional chef test by being easy to handle, with a very smooth surface, pre-seasoned, and strong.

 To ensure you get the best possible piece of cookware Lancaster employs only the best in their industry to touch your piece.
-So your cookware travels from company to company to be cast, machines smoothed, tumbled, and seasoned by hand with what I believe is the best cast iron oil to season iron with – grapeseed oil.
+So your cookware travels from company to company to be cast, machines smoothed, tumbled, and seasoned by hand with what I use and believe is the best-cast iron oil to season iron with – grapeseed oil.

 What you can expect to find in the Lancaster Cast Iron Cookware Range!

 - Lancaster Cast Iron Skillet in 10.5-inch and 12-inch (Seasoned)